jorgeramira/ha-plant-tracking/README.md

 - A **manual fertilization tracker** using a datetime helper
 - Thresholds (warning + alert) based on the plant’s botanical family

-Let’s look at each component in more detail:
+Now each component in more detail:

 ---

 ## 💧 Detecting Watering Automatically

-No sensor can truly “know” when you watered a plant — but we can infer it.\
-If the **soil moisture suddenly rises**, it likely means watering just happened.
+We can infer when the plant was watered if the **soil moisture suddenly rises**, as it likely means watering just happened.

-To detect this, I use a **SQL sensor** that queries Home Assistant’s internal database for a recent spike in soil moisture for each plant.
+To detect this, I use a **SQL sensor** that queries Home Assistant’s internal database for the most recent spike in soil moisture for each plant.

 ### What the SQL sensor does: